Can You Put Oats In A Protein Shake? (6 Reasons Explained)

 2. Oats Are Full of Micronutrients & Antioxidants

-• Manganese 86% RDA: supports a healthy metabolism and can help to reduce inflammation, which can ease soreness from exercise.
+- Manganese 86% RDA: Supports healthy metabolism and can help to reduce inflammation, which can ease soreness from exercise.

-• Copper 28% RDA: helps your body to make red blood cells and collagen, important for the health of your connective tissues which are so important to moving well.
+- Copper 28% RDA: Helps your body to make red blood cells and collagen, which are important for the health of your connective tissues.
 Copper also assists in the absorption of iron.

-• Thiamin (B1) 26% RDA: helps with converting food to energy and with cell repair.
+- Thiamin (B1) 26% RDA: Helps with converting food to energy and cell repair.
 Vitamin B1 is important for cognitive function by supporting the brain and the central nervous system.

-• Magnesium 17% RDA: is a key mineral for all organs in the body, assisting with metabolism, digestive health, sleep and recovery from both training and life in general.
+- Magnesium 17% RDA: A key mineral for all organs in the body, assisting with metabolism, digestive health, sleep, and recovery from training and life in general.

-• Zinc 11% RDA: assists with blood clotting and has an important role in the immune system, along with assisting with thyroid function.
+- Zinc 11% RDA: Assists with blood clotting and has an important role in the immune system.
 These aspects make it important for recovery from training and for ensuring a healthy metabolism.

-• Iron 10% RDA: is an important component of red blood cells, carrying oxygen-rich blood to all cells of the body and assisting in the production of energy.
+- Iron 10% RDA: An important component of red blood cells, carrying oxygen-rich blood to all cells of the body and assisting in the production of energy.
 Iron can assist in sports performance.

 3. Oats Mixed With Protein Is A Convenient Meal